₹198.00

 Ans 2.

-Interest Subvention and Its Impact on Export Finance
+Meaning of Interest Subvention in Export Finance

-- Write short note on the following concepts:
+Q3.
+Write short note on the following concepts:

 - Forfaiting